panosstav/AutoregressiveModels/README.md

 Libraries used:

-•seaborn 📊
+• seaborn 📊

-•pandas 🐼
+• pandas 🐼

 ## ⚙️ Usage
 Here's how you can use the ARIMA time series forecasting code:

 1. Data Preparation: Ensure you have the necessary data files:

-•Place your training data in a CSV file named train.csv.
+• Place your training data in a CSV file named train.csv.

-•Place your test data in a CSV file named test.csv.
+• Place your test data in a CSV file named test.csv.

-•A sample submission CSV file should be named sample_submission.csv.
+• A sample submission CSV file should be named sample_submission.csv.

 3. Running the Code: Open and run the provided Jupyter Notebook or Python script to perform time series forecasting using ARIMA.
 4. Model Evaluation: The code includes model evaluation, which will display the Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) for each ARIMA model.